Arkansas Slander Laws

 |Damages||The release resulted in financial losses and other severe consequences.|

-Is It Beneficial to Write a Cease and Desist Letter?
-What Are the Pros and Cons of Writing a Cease and Desist Letter?
+Pros and Cons of Writing a Cease and Desist Letter

-- To begin, drafting a stop and desist letter is a time-consuming and meticulous procedure that, if not completed correctly, may result in your case being dismissed.
+- To begin, drafting a stop and desist letter is a time-consuming and meticulous procedure.
+If not completed and executed correctly, your letter may be used to your disadvantage when you go to court.

-- It is possible that your letter may be thrown out if you are unable to properly establish the losses you have incurred, describe all matching and supporting facts from a legal perspective, and put together a legally sound letter.
+- It is possible that your letter may be disregarded if you are unable to properly establish the losses you have incurred, describe all matching and supporting facts from a legal perspective, and put together a legally sound letter.

 - Apart from that, many attorneys who are capable of writing stop and desist letters would want you to pay an excessive sum of money before they will even consider preparing a response to your questions!